 Many major retailers, manufacturers, trade associations and certification bodies are working together as the Global Retailer and Manufacturer Alliance (GRMA) to develop consensus-based American National Standards for Good Manufacturing Practices (GMPs) in several industries.
-The GRMA expects to finalize and publish a single, industry accepted auditing standard for dietary supplement GMPs in 2017.
+The GRMA expects to finalize and publish a single, industry accepted auditing standard for dietary supplement GMPs in 2nd quarter 2018.

 Strengthening safety, quality and trust throughout the supply chain

 Reducing the number of audits and financial costs associated with audits

 Combining regulatory requirements and retailer quality requirements

 The GRMA is also developing similar standards for cosmetics/personal care products, over-the-counter (OTC) drugs and medical devices.